Erb Memorial Union: Renovation

-University of Oregon officials have considered a number of projects modernize the aging building.
+University of Oregon officials have considered a number of projects to modernize the aging building.
 In the early 2000s there was a push for the building to undergo a significant deferred maintenance project.
-However, that was proposal was scrapped, after it was determined that the building's layout and size were not adequate for current enrollment numbers.
+However, that proposal was scrapped after it was determined that the building's layout and size were not adequate for current enrollment numbers.
 Additionally, the much-criticized layout resulted in student access concerns.

-Ultimately, it has decided that the building would undergo a massive renovation and expansion project.
+Ultimately, it was decided that the building would undergo a massive renovation and expansion project.
 The $95 million project will renovate and modernize the 1950s wing and build a new structure on the site of the 1970s addition.

 Controversy

 The initial renovation project called for the inclusion of a 1,200-seat concert hall.
 The concert hall was to be partly funded by private donations.
 According to a UO official, the Beall Concert Hall, which is the only concert hall on campus, is not an adequate building because it lacks the size to accommodate large shows and there are some noted concerns relating to sound efficiency.

 However, student groups did not support this addition.
 The ASUO president criticized the commercial driven nature of the project.